Post-viral cerebellar ataxia: Treatment

 Ataxia usually goes away without any treatment.
 In cases where an underlying cause is identified, medical treatment may be needed.
 In extremely rare cases, patients can have continuing and disabling symptoms.
 Treatment includes corticosteroids, intravenous immunoglobulin, or plasma exchange therapy.
 Drug treatment to improve muscle coordination has a low success rate.
 However, the following drugs may be prescribed: clonazepam, amantadine, gabapentin, or buspirone.
 Occupational or physical therapy may also alleviate lack of coordination.
 Changes to diet and nutritional supplements may also help.
 Treatment will depend on the cause.
 If the ataxia is due to bleeding, surgery may be needed.
 For a stroke, medication to thin the blood can be given.
 Infections may need to be treated with antibiotics.
 Steroids may be needed for swelling (inflammation) of the cerebellum (such as from multiple sclerosis).
 Cerebellar ataxia caused by a recent viral infection may not need treatment.

 Prognosis

 People whose condition was caused by a recent viral infection should make a full recovery without treatment in a few months.
 Fine motor skills, such as handwriting, typically have to be practised in order to restore them to their former ability.
 In more serious cases, strokes, bleeding or infections may sometimes cause permanent symptoms.
+Be aware that in some cases, recovery may take years and affect the central nervous system in many undescribed ways.